Last Updated on June 23, 2023

 The easiest way to visit Kenting is to rent a car or scooter, you’ll need a Taiwanese or international license for each of those (the driving license you have must state you can drive a scooter).
 If you don’t have the right driving license, you can rent an electric scooter without it, as it’s not mandatory to have a license to drive those.

 Some places can also be reached by bus, but not all of them so it’s not the optimal solution to get around Kenting.

 What to do in Kenting at night?

-One of the best things to do in Kenting is visiting the night market along the main street where you can sample some local delicacies as well as international dishes with a local twist.
+One of the best things to do in Kenting is to visit the night market along the main street where you can sample some local delicacies as well as international dishes with a local twist.
 You should also check out the funky truck bars and grab a cocktail or two there.
 You’ll find them near the Howard Plaza Hotel.
-All of the trucks serve original drinks and have a unique decoration.
+All of the trucks serve original drinks and have unique decorations.

 You can also catch the sunset at Little Bay Beach while having a drink.

 What’s the best time to visit Kenting National Park?

 If you want to avoid heavy rainfalls and hot weather, the best time to visit Kenting is from March to May and in October and November.
 This being said, you can visit Kenting year-round and you should be fine (unless you’re unlucky enough to be there during a typhoon).